telefonicaid/fiware-orion/doc/manuals/orion-api.md

 * Maximum field length is 256 characters.
 * Minimum field length is 1 character.

-In addition, the [General syntax restrictions](#general-syntax-restrictions) also apply to NGSIv2 identifiers.
+In addition, the [General syntax restrictions](#general-syntax-restrictions) also apply to these identifiers.

 In case a client attempts to use a field that is invalid from a syntax point of view, the client gets a "Bad Request" error response, explaining the cause.